ruckiryan/ruckiryan/README.md

 💻 **What I'm Working On**
 - Sports Analytics projects using **R** & **Python**
 - SQL database projects from coursework and personal exploration
+- Converting R scripts into Python for the book, "Introduction to Sports Analytics Using R"
 - Actively learning: **Python**, **R programming**, and **SQL**

 ---